Looking to start investing in Canada? The best free stock and ETF trading platforms can help you save on pesky investment fees.

 - TD Easy Trade

-Questrade is the best discount brokerage platform in Canada.
+Questrade is one of the best discount brokerage platforms in Canada.
 It was established in 1999 and has over $30 billion in assets under management.

 Investment products on Questrade include stocks, ETFs, options, FX, bonds, GICs, mutual funds, and precious metals.